sofia-fischer/philo-blog/content/posts/2025-09-datadog.md

 * **Traces** - A static trace id in a request can be used to track a request life-cycle across multiple components.
   Traces are useful to understand the flow of requests, identify bottlenecks, and debug issues in complex distributed systems.

-### Why Monitoring and Observability?

-There are many reasons why monitoring and observability is important for software systems, I would emphasize:

-* Operation: Understanding the current state of the system
-* Alerting: Fast detection and resolution of incidents
-* Working Datadriven: Being able to conduct experiments and measure their impact

-## What to Log?

 ### Service Level Indicators (SLIs), Service Level Objectives (SLOs) and Service Level Agreements (SLAs)